MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

 The `JobReaderService.getJobs()` method performs synchronization and reconciliation in the following sequence:

 1. Fetch all local jobs with `SyncStatus.synced`
-2. Fetch all server jobs via the API
+2. Fetch all server jobs as `JobApiDTO` objects via the API
+3. Build a `serverIdToLocalIdMap` from local synced jobs
+4. Map DTOs to Job entities using `JobMapper.fromApiDtoList()` with the ID map
-3. Compare the collections to identify jobs present locally but missing on the server
+5. Compare the collections to identify jobs present locally but missing on the server
-4. For each server-deleted job, call `JobDeleterService.permanentlyDeleteJob(localId)`
+6. For each server-deleted job, call `JobDeleterService.permanentlyDeleteJob(localId)`
-5. For each remaining server job, update the local copy
+7. For each mapped remote job, save to local cache with proper localId

-This reconciliation process ensures the local cache accurately reflects the server state, particularly for jobs deleted on the server.
+This reconciliation process ensures the local cache accurately reflects the server state, particularly for jobs deleted on the server, while maintaining proper ID mapping between server and local entities.

 ### Audio File Management